QwertyHelp/QwertyHelp.github.io/Contact.md

 ---
 layout: page
-title: About me
+title: Contact
 subtitle: . . .
 Updating . . .
 ---

 I am Storm Hawk.

 - If there's any name that caught your eye, you can buy it directly on the respective domain's landing page.
 - If you need any information, feel free to reach out!
+I'll be glad to assist.

 ### My story